725-238-6990

 Understanding Sensory Overload

-Sensory overload occurs when one or more of the body's senses experience over-stimulation from the environment.
+Sensory overload happens when one or more senses experience over-stimulation from the environment.
 It's like a traffic jam in your nervous system; when too much information is sent to the brain, it can cause a bottleneck of sensations that can be difficult to process.
-This can lead to a feeling of being overwhelmed, anxious, or exhausted, and it can happen to anyone, not just those with sensory processing disorders.

 Strategies for Managing Sensory Overload in Las Vegas